Lucie Salhany: FOX

 In 1991, former Paramount colleague and newly hired FOX Broadcasting CEO Barry Diller asked Salhany to become Chairman of Twentieth Television.
 When Diller was fired four months later, Rupert Murdoch gave her Diller's job.
-The position was Chairman of FOX News Network.
+The position was Chairman of FOX Network.

 In 1993, Salhany was responsible for the development the late night show, The Chevy Chase Show, but it was canceled after 6 weeks on air, and was not well received by critics or affiliates alike.
 The canceled show cost the network tens of millions of dollars.
 Although Salhany took the network from four nights of programming to seven nights of programming, and was responsible for creating the TV show, The X-Files, which was very successful, and brought the NFL to the network, she left after three and a half years on her five-year contract, saying that Murdoch breached terms of her contract by not maintaining reporting structure.
 Salhany claimed Murdoch, in meetings in front of others, asked if she was a "fem-Nazi" and what her husband would think of things.

 UPN

 She moved back to Paramount as they were about to launch the United Paramount Network, also known as the UPN—which later merged with The WB.
 Salhany was Chief Executive Officer of UPN from 1995 to 1997.

-In 1997, after leaving UPN, Salhany moved to Boston, where her husband is based, and started a media consultancy business called JH Media.
+In 1997, after leaving UPN, Salhany moved to Boston, where her husband, a restaurateur, is based, and started a media consultancy business called JH Media.
+She told Variety in 2001: "It was time I left L.A."
+She explained that she was done with the TV business.
+“Television has changed from what it was,” she said.
+“I don’t want to be one of those people who look back and say ‘do you remember the good old days?’"”

-From 1999 to 2002: Salhany was President/Chief Executive Officer of LifeFX Networks, Inc., a company that animated faces.
+From 1999 to 2002: Salhany was President/Chief Executive Officer of LifeFX Networks, Inc., a publicly held company that developed and patented technologies that create virtual human “stand-ins" as well as “Facemail,” which allows users to send email with a virtual face and voice.

 In 2003, Salhany co-founded Echo Bridge Entertainment, LLC.

 Hewlett-Packard

 Salhany joined the Hewlett-Packard (HP) Board of Directors in January 2002, in connection with the acquisition of Compaq Computer Corporation.
 In 2002, she also became a member of the HR and Compensation Committee.

 Salhany was appointed to the Audit Committee in September 2006.
 In the same month, she became the Chair of the Nominating and Governance Committee.

 As a result of new leadership and heavy criticism of HP’s board, Salhany left HP’s board in 2011.
-Leo Apotheker, took over as chief of HP in November 2010 and brought in five new directors to diversify leadership.
+Leo Apotheker took over as chief of HP in November 2010 and brought in five new directors to diversify leadership.

 Leading up to Salhany’s departure, the HP board faced shareholder lawsuits and received criticism from analysts and shareholders, over the hiring of Apotheker.
 Of the 12-member board who voted to hire Apotheker, the majority of board members had never met Apotheker.